Statue of Subhas Chandra Bose: Background

 Subhas Chandra Bose was an Indian nationalist who served as a 2nd leader of Indian National Army and head of the Provisional Government of Free India.
 First, joined the National Congress and was elected twice as president, he later forming the All India Forward Bloc.
 In 1941, Subhash Chandra Bose was put under house arrest by the British government.
 During this time the CID kept his house under surveillance.
 However, he managed to escape to Germany via Afghanistan and the Soviet Union.
 Later he arrived in Singapore from Germany.
 In 1943, Subhash Chandra Bose revived the idea of forming an army for independence.
 At a meeting held in Singapore in July, Rasbihari Bose handed over control of the Indian Independence League to Subhash Chandra Bose.
 Subhash Chandra Bose was able to reorganize the army and mobilize widespread support among the Indian diaspora in Southeast Asia.

 In 1936, a statue of King-Emperor George V was installed on the canopy of India Gate.
 The statue stood in its original location for two decades after the country's independence in 1947, but some political parties increasingly objected to its continued presence in its central location, especially after the tenth anniversary of independence and the centenary of the Indian Rebellion of 1857.
 Others, including India's first prime minister Jawaharlal Nehru, objected to removing colonial-era statues, Nehru arguing that they reflected an integral part of India's history.
 On the night of 12–13 August 1958, George V's royal insignia and the Tudor crown above the canopy were removed.

 With increasing pressure from socialist members of Parliament, then Deputy Home Minister Lalit Narayan Mishra said in May 1964 that all British statues would be removed from the national capital by 1966.
 Two days before Independence Day in 1965, members of the Samyukta Socialist Party overpowered two constables guarding the site, beating one and knocking the other unconscious, tarred the statue and mutilated its royal crown, nose and one ear, leaving a picture of Subhash Chandra Bose on the monument.
 This vandalism was widely condemned by India's English-language press.
 Finally, in late 1968, the statue was removed from its position under the canopy.
 The statue of the Emperor is now located in Coronation Park, Delhi.

-Indian Prime Minister Narendra Modi announced the construction of Statue of Subhas Chandra Bose in 2021.
+Indian Prime Minister Narendra Modi announced the construction of the statue of Subhas Chandra Bose in 2021.
 He said that the statue would be installed in the canopy of India Gate to mark 'Azadi Ka Amrit Mahotsav', commemorating 75 years of independence as well as Bose's 125th birth anniversary.